patrickfoulger1/patrickfoulger1/README.md

 ## Other Projects
 You can see a demonstration of my coding skills on some public projects I keep on my github
- - [NC News](https://github.com/patrickfoulger1/nc_news) A RESTful api built from the ground up that interacts with a psql database stroing users, articles and comments hosted ready to be a backend for a future blog site
+ - [NC News](https://github.com/patrickfoulger1/nc_news) A RESTful api built from the ground up that interacts with a psql database stroing users, articles and comments hosted ready to be a backend for a future news site
+ - [News Spin](https://github.com/patrickfoulger1/nc_news_frontend) A React Router + Tailwind app built as a front end for my NC News database and api that lets users explore through different articles, and leave likes and comments.

 - 📫 Send me an email -> patrickfoulger1@gmail.com